Mandamus and Interlocutory Matters

 Note: Our team only takes non-criminal appeals; we do not accept criminal appeals.
 Please continue reading to learn more about the types of appeals cases we accept.

-At Hendershot, Cannon & Hisey, P.C., our Texas appellate lawyers assist trial lawyers and parties throughout the state with navigating the complexities of civil appeals and high standards which govern requests for discretionary appeals and mandamus petitions.
+At Hendershot, Cowart & Hisey, P.C., our Texas appellate lawyers assist trial lawyers and parties throughout the state with navigating the complexities of civil appeals and high standards which govern requests for discretionary appeals and mandamus petitions.
 Trial attorneys with limited experience in appellate courts often underestimate the difficulty of obtaining permission for mandamus and interlocutory matters, as well as the strategic work and experience they require in order to prevail.

 Our civil appeals team works with the immediacy and efficiency high stakes civil disputes demand, and assists trial lawyers across Texas with evaluating, drafting, and filing mandamus petitions and interlocutory appeals.
 Contact us to speak with an experienced appellate lawyer.